YunoHost-Apps/wallabag2_ynh/README.md

  * Integrate with YunoHost users and SSO - i.e. logout button
  * Allow one user to be the administrator (set at the installation)
  * Asynchronous import using Redis (need to be enabled in the *Internal Settings*).
 RabbitMQ import not supported (yet ?)
+ * Supports fail2ban - protects you from password brute force attacks.

 ## Known issue(s)
 - Removing a Yunohost's user won't delete the related wallabag user, but only desactivate it.
 You need to manualy remove it from wallabag before.
 See: https://github.com/YunoHost-Apps/wallabag2_ynh/issues/39